mariaweber/Adler_TouchTheUniverse/Solar_Corona_Bfields/README.md

 # Solar Magnetic Fields - The Solar Cycle, Corona, and Wind

 Our Sun has an internal magnetic furnace.
 It generates all of this magnetism deep in its interior through motion of the hot, churning, conductive gas of which it is made.
 Bundles of this magnetism then rise to the Sun's surface, forming dark regions of intense magnetic fields called [sunspots](https://en.wikipedia.org/wiki/Sunspot).
 Typical sunpspots are about the size of Earth, but some can be [as large as Jupiter](http://www.thesuntoday.org/solar-observations/ar12192-the-largest-sunspot-group-of-solar-cycle-24/)!
 Often these magnetic ropes continue to rise above the sunspot regions and are visible as giant arches of magnetism attached to the Sun's surface.
-Hot gas from the Sun's atmosphere is attracted to these loops of magnetism, mapping out glowing magnetic arches that extend thousands of kilometres above its surface.
+Hot gas from the Sun's atmosphere is attracted to these loops of magnetism, mapping out [glowing magnetic arches](https://www.nasa.gov/content/coronal-loops-in-an-active-region-of-the-sun) that extend thousands of kilometers above its surface.

 The process that generates the Sun's magnetism is called a dynamo.
 Dynamos convert mechanical energy (i.e. rotation and motion of the Sun's hot gas) into magnetic energy.
 Much like the Earth's magnetic field, the Sun's global (i.e. overall) magnetic field is at times similar to that of a bar magnet.
 We refer to this as a dipolar magnetic field, having a North and South magnetic pole at the North and South geographical poles.
 Approximately every 11 years, the Sun flips the orientation of its magnetic poles.